constantincerdan/anno/README.md

 This accepts newline or comma-separated glob patterns and takes precedence over any [`on.push.paths`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#example-including-paths) and [`on.push.paths-ignore`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#example-excluding-paths)  settings in your workflow file.

-If `paths` is not provided, Anno will use the workflow file's `on.push` pathes.
+If `paths` is not provided, Anno will use the workflow file's `on.push` paths.
 If neither are present, Anno will default to the entire repository.

 ## Pull Request Summaries

-Anno's `pr-summary` mode adds a very brief summary of pull requests to their descriptions.
-It can also link to and use any Jira tickets found referenced in the pull request's branch and commit messages as additional context.
+The `pr-summary` mode adds a very brief summary of pull requests to their descriptions.
+It can also link to and use any Jira tickets found referenced in the branch name and commit messages as additional context.

 <img src="docs/pr_summary_example.png" alt="PR summary example" width="750">